 On the western side of the state, the San Juan Islands offer outdoor recreation perfect for families.
 Rent bikes to cruise the island roads or drive to the top of Mount Constitution on Orcas Island, which is home to a stone observation tower resembling a medieval castle.

-The state is also home to three national parks – North Cascades National Park, Mount Rainier National Park, and Olympic National Park – that all have an abundance of trials suitable for all ages and skill levels.
+The state is also home to three national parks – North Cascades National Park, Mount Rainier National Park, and Olympic National Park – that all have an abundance of trails suitable for all ages and skill levels.
 At Mount Rainier, kids can drop into one of the park’s Junior Ranger Programs or enjoy snow sports come winter.
 The best part?
-Thanks to Washington’s diverse terrain and climate, you can find a family friendly hike any time of the year.
+Thanks to Washington’s diverse terrain and climate, you can find a family-friendly hike any time of the year.

 See also: Kid-Friendly Winter Hikes